What's New with Teens and Their Families?

 - The two-way relationship between teens and their larger family system including child agency and parenting styles.

-The following resources were developed for use with this workshop:
+The following resources were developed for use with this course:

 - Adolescent and Family Development — Short narrated presentation that reviews the current research in normative adolescent and family development.
 Contact us for a transcript of this presentation.